Curricula

 “This personalised programme acknowledges the uncertainty of the future […] and focuses on universal competencies through distinct yet interconnected subjects.
 With a strong emphasis on trans-disciplinary study, students will have opportunities to flex their creative capacities and discover their purpose and passion.”

-BTEC and ASDAN programmes will also follow.
+BTEC and ASDAN programmes will follow at Arbor Sixth Form.

 “Our mission is to prepare the students for this ever-changing world, whether that be into further study at the highest calibre tertiary institute, to enter into an apprenticeship, to become an activist, or stepping into the world of creativity and design.